This post may contain affiliate links. Read our disclosure policy here.

 How to Use White Wine Vinaigrette

-Drizzle one tablespoon of this White Wine Vinaigrette and I can already hear you mmmmm-ing!
-Here are my favorite salads to pair with this tasty dressing:
+Drizzle one tablespoon of this white wine vinaigrette, and I can already hear you mmmmm-ing!
+My favorite salads to pair with this tasty dressing are chicken Caprese salad, fig salad with goat cheese, blackened chicken salad, blueberry spinach salad, and salmon Nicoise salad.

 Smooth White Wine Vinaigrette